 SharePoint Online Becomes Part of Microsoft 365

-In February of 2013, Microsoft split off SharePoint Online completely and decided they would no longer offer it as a standalone tool.
-It became part of a suite called Office 365, an “evergreen” solution that’s continuously developed, has small releases, and provides the exact same version for all customers.
+In February of 2013, Microsoft split off SharePoint Online completely and decided to stop offering it as a standalone tool.
+It became part of a suite called Office 365, a continuously developed “evergreen” solution with small releases and providing the exact same version for all customers.

 Today, Microsoft 365 is available in three subscription packages.
-The typical choice of larger organizations is called Enterprise E3.
+Enterprise E3 is the typical choice of larger organizations.
 Every employee with a license receives access to the basic Microsoft applications that we’ve all come to know and love, like Outlook, Word, Excel, and PowerPoint.